google/asylo-site/_docs/reference/runtime.md

     generated from a Diffie-Hellman key exchange.
 9. The parent will only send the key to one child enclave.
-10. If there are other threads running in the child enclave while restoring, restore terminates and rejects all entries into the enclave.
+10. If there are other threads running in the child enclave while restoring, restore stops and rejects all entries into the enclave.
 11. If the encrypted snapshot is modified, the child enclave does not restore, and rejects all entries.